aws-samples/redcap-on-aws/README.md

   ...
 ```

-This will use your exising zone to configure SES and create certificates.
+This will use your existing zone to configure SES and create certificates.
 Be careful using this option.
 We also recommend to use this in a newly created zone without any apps or additional records in it.

 #### 5.2 Use a registered domain in an external AWS account